Avoid formatting problems when you update your posts and pages by pasting “clean text” into your pages.

 Paste is now in plain text mode.
 Contents will now be pasted as plain text until you toggle this option off.
 If you’re looking to paste rich content from Microsoft Word, try turning this option off.
 The editor will clean up text pasted from Word automatically.

-Click the x in the upper right corner of this message box to dismiss it.
+Click the x in the upper right corner of this message box to dismiss it if needed.
 Click to place your cursor in the visual editor box.
-Paste your text using your keyboard (or select Edit : Paste).
+Paste your text using the keyboard command, Ctrl-V or Cmd-V; or select Edit : Paste from the menu bar.

 Use Your Browser’s “Paste as plain text” Command